kairosity/mp2-tunnel-focus/README.md

 [Please click here to read all the testing documentation.](testing.md)

-# Issues / Room For Improvement
+# Issues and Room For Improvement

 1. I've realised over the course of building this application that the way I structured my event listeners (nestled inside object methods) was needlessly complex and led itself to some irritating bugs that needed fixes in the form of bind & unbind methods, and then eventually page reloads.
 I think for future projects I would separate out my classes from event listeners more definitively for this reason.